 An oil compressor is powerful, durable, and quiet.
 But it does have some drawbacks, including the fact that it requires more maintenance.
-But if you’re accustomed to monitoring and changing out the oil on other devices, this shouldn’t be much of a problem.
+If you’re accustomed to monitoring and changing out the oil on other devices, this shouldn’t be much of a problem.

 Additionally, oil air compressors are fairly heavy.
-This isn’t an issue if you plan to put it in one place and keep it there.
-But if you anticipate a need to move things around, you may want to go with a lighter compressor choice.
-Keep in mind, though, there is a tradeoff: the heavy construction is a large part of why oil air compressors are so durable.
+This isn’t an issue if you plan to put it in one place and keep it there, but if you anticipate a need to move things around, you may want to go with a lighter compressor choice.
+However, there is a tradeoff; the heavy construction is a large part of why oil air compressors are so durable.

 Oil-less Air Compressor

-The actual compressor shape is different for oil-less compressors.
-Generally speaking, they are smaller and simpler than an oil air compressor, and they weigh much less.
+The actual compressor shape is different for oil-free compressors.
+Generally speaking, they are smaller and simpler than oil air compressors, and they weigh much less.
 And the lightweight nature of the compressor makes it very portable, which is a good choice if you intend to move the compressor in and around your home.

-Why, then, do most handymen ultimately prefer an oil air compressor to an oil-less one?
+Why, then, do most workers ultimately prefer an oil air compressor to an oilless one?
 While these compressors are lighter in weight, they are far less durable and more prone to damage.
-And while not changing out the oil is convenient; the relative lack of oil means these compressors heat up more than their oil compressor cousins.
+And while not changing out the oil is convenient, the relative lack of oil means these compressors heat up more than their oil compressor cousins.
 That lack of lubrication also makes these compressors likelier to break down during use.

-Finally, these compressors have slower motors and are very loud to use.
-While it is low-maintenance and very portable, these compressors may be very disruptive to your home and your neighborhood due to the noise.
+Finally, oilless compressors have slower motors and are very loud to use.
+While it is low-maintenance and very portable, they may be very disruptive to your home and your neighborhood due to the noise.

 What Features Should You Look For?

-Now you know the key differences between an oil air compressor and an oil-less air compressor.
+Now you know the key differences between an oil air compressor and an oil-free air compressor.
 However, once you choose between the two types, there are still a few features you should consider.

 Below, we have a brief overview of these features.
 This should give you a better idea of what you need before you make a purchase.

 Keep in mind that compressors may not always reach the maximum listed horsepower.
-You may want to “play it safe” by getting a compressor that exceeds the maximum horsepower you are going to need.
+You may want to “play it safe” by getting a compressor that exceeds the maximum horsepower you will need.

-Otherwise, tank size is largely moot because the compressor is constantly filling up the tank while in use.
+Otherwise, tank size is largely moot because the compressor constantly fills the tank while in use.
 And if you buy a compressor with a tank larger than you actually need, you are just adding more weight and more maintenance that you’ll need to deal with in the future.